rasmuskl/ReSharperCourse/README.md

 # ReSharper Course Material

-This is my basic ReSharper (http://www.jetbrains.com/resharper/) course material developed in 2012.
+This is my basic ReSharper (http://www.jetbrains.com/resharper/) course material developed in 2012 - based on ReSharper 6.1, although a lot of the material is still relevant.

 It should provide enough content for 4 to 6 hours of entertainment.